 While some dress shields have an adhesive strip, most dress shields must be pinned, clipped or sewn into your clothing, which can make inserting them difficult.
 Some armpit shields can be washed and reused, but disposable adhesive options are also available.

-Also known as garment guards, these protective barriers typically do not require pins or adhesive to secure to your clothing.
+These protective barriers typically do not require pins or adhesive to secure to your clothing.
 Instead, they include straps that fasten around the arms, chest and/or torso (unlike dress shields and armpit pads).

 Some garment shield options for women also include a vest-like undergarment or bodice that covers the bra for added sweat protection.
 Garment shields come in short sleeve and regular sleeve options.

 They also require readjusting throughout the day to make sure they’re completely covering the armpit area.
 For best results, use additional pins or securing methods to prevent them from moving during everyday activities.

 Although these products come in different levels of absorbency, I’ve found that armpit pads and shields don’t work for people with axillary hyperhidrosis like myself — even the pads intended for heavy sweaters.
 They’re difficult to wear, you’re constantly adjusting them and overall can be a pain.